-Students gravitate to Bear Creek's chapter of the National Honor Society, International Club (I-Club), Key Club, and Student Council committees, just to name a few.
+Students gravitate to Bear Creek's chapter of the National Honor Society, International Club (I-Club), and Student Council committees, just to name a few.
 Focused leadership and regional/national accomplishments are often the trademarks of our student clubs and teams.
 Bear Creek develops students who are invested, prepared, and equipped to lead the next generation.

 See more details about the Bear Creek Leads program.